inno-devops-labs/Sum25-intro-labs/submission2.md

  Tagging in software development provides clear milestones for versioning, triggers automated CI/CD pipelines, and simplifies release notes by marking specific points in the codebase (e.g., commits, builds, or releases).

+ ### TASK 5: GitHub Social Interactions

+ Social features on GitHub like discussions, reactions collaboration by making communication transparent and engaging, which helps open-source communities and teams coordinate, share feedback, and build momentum around projects.
+They also encourage contributions by making interactions more accessible and inclusive.